gsachs/lifehacks/README.md

 It'll alert to time taken for travel for a predefined origin and destination.

 View preview of this page here: http://bit.ly/1YoUGoy

+### kindle.rb
+Simple utility which creates a usable copy of kindle notes and highlights, by parsing file my_clipping.txt